lgoodcode/purafog/README.md

 # Astro

 Astro is awesome.
-It does, howver, have a few quirks.
+It does, however, have a few quirks.

 ## VSCode